-Did you know that it’s virtually a guarantee that you and your family have measurable levels of toxic substances in your body?
+Did you know that you and your family have measurable levels of toxins in your body?

-Those are the obvious toxins--the ones that we’ve been warned about for years.
-They’ve either been mostly legislated out of use or we’re aware enough to avoid their dangers.
+Well, those are things that we’ve been warned about for years.
+They’ve either been mostly legislated out of use or we know enough to avoid their dangers.

 Toxins in the body lead to a host of chronic illnesses.

-Anyway, here are some very common sources of toxins and a quick fix for each one!
+Anyway, in the interest of removing ick from our bodies (and minds) and feeling better as a result, here are some common sources of toxins and a quick fix for each one.

 First, let’s talk about the endocrine system.
 One of the more vastly complicated and important systems in your body, the endocrine system affects literally every cell and function in your body.

 This system includes:

 - Pituitary glands

 - Thymus gland